bionik/esp32controller/README.md

 * If a websocket, bluetooth, usb connection is lost, always reset the pins to clear stuck state.

 Led color explanations:
-When red led is shown, ESP32 is not connected to wifi When green led is shown, user is connected to the websocket When blue led is shown, bluetooth controller is connected - regardless of the wifi or websocket status When in pairing mode, led quickly flashes green on new device, red if none found, blue if existing device is connected.
+* When red led is shown, ESP32 is not connected to wifi
+* When green led is shown, user is connected to the websocket
+* When purple led is show, usb is connected
+* When blue led is shown, bluetooth controller is connected - regardless of the wifi or websocket status
+* When in pairing mode, led quickly flashes green on new device, red if none found, blue if existing device is connected.
 Then returns to default state.
+* The priority of the color is in this order.

 ## Project Files